-CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY ORGANIZATION AND AUTHORITY

-104.03.5 Responsibility

-All managers for the City are responsible for their use or misuse of delegated authority.
-Managers are responsible for the following duties within their respective departments:

-- The general good order of their respective departments including proper discipline, conduct and training of employees. - Setting standards for work performance. - The daily planning and preparing for work assignments. - Directing the daily activities of employees in their immediate control. - Monitoring the performance of their departments and their employees. - Evaluating employee performance. - Communication of information necessary to perform work effectively to employees.

-- Communication of information from other areas of the City to employees. - Inquire in to personnel complaints to determine if problems exist and report same to the Human Resources Office. - Preparing informational and statistical reports as necessary. - Preparing and presenting issues before administrative boards as required. - Preparing budget requests as required. - Preparing written memorandums and reports as to department projects, work reports, safety and quality issues.
+CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY ORGANIZATION AND AUTHORITY NO. 104 city employees.
+The first line supervisor is responsible for determining work to be performed and monitors employee performance and conduct on the job.
+104.03.5 Responsibility All managers for the City are responsible for their use or misuse of delegated authority.
+Managers are responsible for the following duties within their respective departments: - The general good order of their respective departments including proper discipline, conduct and training of employees. - Setting standards for work performance. - The daily planning and preparing for work assignments. - Directing the daily activities of employees in their immediate control. - Monitoring the performance of their departments and their employees. - Evaluating employee performance. - Communication of information necessary to perform work effectively to employees. - Communication of information from other areas of the City to employees. - Inquire in to personnel complaints to determine if problems exist and report same to the Human Resources Office. - Preparing informational and statistical reports as necessary. - Preparing and presenting issues before administrative boards as required. - Preparing budget requests as required. - Preparing written memorandums and reports as to department projects, work reports, safety and quality issues.
 The above list is not inclusive but is representative of some of the duties expected of managers with the City.
 All managers are subject to perform any additional duties as necessary and required in the performance of their job.

-104.03.6 Organizational Chart

-The Organizational Chart is attached as part of this policy for visual aid only.
+104.03.6 Organizational Chart The Organizational Chart is attached as part of this policy for visual aid only.
 Additions, deletions or transference of responsibilities may be made to the chart from time to time and approved by the City Manager.
 Updated charts will be distributed to employees accordingly.
 Approved and Adopted by)the May or & Council this 20 day of July , 2015.
-Shift APPROVED MAYOR & COUN OIL Lugi Oxu Knight, City Kayt Ronnie Johnston, Mayor JUL 2 0 2015 Leigh Anne Knight, City Manager 4 2
+Shift APPROVED MAYOR & COUN OIL Lugi Oxu Knight, City Kayt Ronnie Johnston, Mayor JUL 2 0 2015 Leigh Anne Knight, City Manager 4 2 MINUTES

 CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY EOUAL EMPLOYMENT OPPORTUNITY

+NO. 201

+201.01 PURPOSE:

 To provide for equal employment opportunity for City employees and applicants and to ensure that individuals have the opportunity to bring alleged acts of discrimination to the attention of City management for investigation/resolution.

+201.02 STATEMENT OF POLICY:

 It is the policy of the City of Covington to provide equal employment opportunity to all employees and applicants for employment in all aspects of Human Resources administration.
 The City prohibits discrimination and harassment of any type and affords equal employment opportunities to employees and applicants without regard to race, color, religion, sex, national origin, age, disability or genetic information.
 In addition, the City will take action to employ, advance in employment and treat qualified Vietnam-era veterans and disabled veterans without discrimination in all employment practices.
 The City of Covington prohibits discrimination in any aspect of City employment, including but not limited to, recruitment, selection, promotion, transfer, training, working conditions, wages and salary administration, employee benefits, and the application of policies and procedures.
 Nothing contained in this policy statement shall be interpreted to require that a less qualified individual will be preferred over a better qualified individual simply because of race, color, religion, sex, national origin, age, disability, or genetic information.
+201.03 PROCEDURES: